CosmosInnovation/react-template-app/README.md

 ## How to use the repo:
 - Clone the project and start editing it to suit your needs.
-- This is a basic starter project, but I plan to continue building it and making it more robust so that anyone looking to build something quickly can clone it and use it as a foundation.
+- This is a basic starter project, but I plan to continue building it and making it more robust so that anyone looking to build something quickly can clone it and use it as a foundation. git commit -m "Add steps on how to use the app"

 ## Steps:
 - gh repo clone CosmosInnovation/react-template-app or your preferred method to get the repository